euledge/code-atlas/README.md

 It is useful for visualising architecture, dependencies, inheritance and interface implementations.

+**Note**: Synthetic classes, inner classes, and anonymous inner classes are excluded from the analysis.

 ## Usage

 1. **Apply the plugin** in your `build.gradle.kts` (or `build.gradle`):